Identifying vital nodes through augmented random walks on higher-order networks: Preliminaries

 \textbf{Simplicial complexes (SCs)} serve as robust mathematical constructs employed to represent topological spaces \cite{battiston2020networks}, facilitating the analysis of their inherent properties and structures through algebraic topology \cite{millan2020explosive}.
 In mathematics, a simplicial complex is a collection of simplices of different dimensions closed under taking subsets.
 A $d$-simplex is constituted by $d+1$ fully interconnected nodes, encompassing entities such as nodes (0-simplex), edges (1-simplex), ``full'' triangles (2-simplex), and so forth.
+See Fig. \ref{fig:SCs} \textbf{a} for a visual illustration.
 Simplicial complexes offer an invaluable framework for characterizing interactions encompassing more than two nodes, transcending the limitations imposed by pairwise structures.